jamesclair/polarKB/README.md

 - [ ] create an api for job opps CRUD
 - [ ] create a ui for job opps CRUD
 - [ ] host app for easier access on the go
+- [ ] automate prefixing migration files with a timestamp
+- [ ] enforce idempotence in migration scripts - may not be easily 100% acheivable
+- [ ]